layer5io/docs/README.md

   - `type="neutral"`: Alert used to indicate a neutral information.
   - `type="success"`: Alert used to indicate a positive information.

+By default, if you don't specify a title `title="Your Title"`, the title will be the same as the type name.

 **Note-> Using the wrong type will lead to the use of the default alert i.e. success**

 <hr/>